 Sarai began her life in the pagan world of Ur, in the land of the Chaldees, which was located in the area now known as Iraq.
-She was the half-sister, as well as the wife, of Abram who would become Abraham.
-They had the same father, but different mothers, according to Genesis 20:12.
+She was the half-sister, as well as the wife, of Abram, who would be called Abraham.
+Sarai and Abram had the same father but different mothers, according to Genesis 20:12.
 In those days, genetics were purer than they are today, and intermarriage was not detrimental to the offspring of unions between relatives.
 Also, since people tended to spend their lives clustered together in family units, it was the natural course to choose mates from within their own tribes and families.

-When Abram encountered the living God for the first time, he believed Him (Genesis 15:6) and followed after Him, obeying His command to leave his home and comfort zone to go to a place he had never heard about, much less seen.
-Sarai must have had feelings of sadness at leaving her family and friends, knowing that she might never see them again.
-No matter what she might have felt, because of the vow she had made to her husband, she packed up and left with him.
+When Abram encountered the living God for the first time, he believed Him (Genesis 12:1–4; 15:6) and followed after Him, obeying His command to leave his home to go to a place he had never heard about, much less seen.
+Sarai went with him.

 Sarah was a simple, beautiful (Genesis 12:11), and very human woman; she made mistakes, just like we all do.
-She stepped ahead of God and tried to handle His business on her own by foolishly sending her handmaid, Hagar, to Abraham to bring forth the child God had promised and thereby ignited a feud that has lasted for 4,000 years (Genesis 16:3).
-She laughed in unbelief when, at 90 years old, she heard an angel tell Abraham that she would become pregnant (Genesis 19:12), but she gave birth to the promised child and lived another 30 years, dying at the ripe old age of 120 (Genesis 23:1).
+She stepped ahead of God and tried to handle His business on her own by foolishly sending her handmaid, Hagar, to Abraham to bring forth the child God had promised.
+In so doing, she ignited a feud that has lasted for 4,000 years (Genesis 16:3).
+She laughed in unbelief when, at 90 years old, she heard an angel tell Abraham that she would become pregnant (Genesis 18:12), but she gave birth to the promised child and lived another 30 years, dying at the age of 127 (Genesis 23:1).

 Hebrews 11:11 uses Sarah as an example of faith: "And by faith even Sarah, who was past childbearing age, was enabled to bear children because she considered him faithful who had made the promise."